Monitoring Logic Apps

 Example of Application naming pattern

-Each Logic App Resource can have one of the following states at any given moment:
+Each Logic App (translated to a Resource) has one of the following states at any given moment:

 The evaluated state may be reconfigured using Expected State override setting that exists on every Resource within Nodinite.

 List of resources of category 'last runs' for each Logic Apps in a Monitor View

 Whenever a run has failed, the Resource is evaluated as being in state Error.
 It will remain in this state until the error is cleared.